stefanholek/rl/README.rst

 You either see some output (good) or an installer window will pop up.
 Click the "Install" button to install the command line developer tools.
-A more detailed tutorial is avaiable from `RailsApps`_.
+A more detailed tutorial is available from `RailsApps`_.

 On Linux and BSD systems you probably already have a C compiler, but you may need to verify the development environment is complete.